 with any route questions

-Where’s the bicycle info on the new MST site?
+Where’s the bicycle info on the MST site?

 - Highlight the Rider’s Guide tab with your mouse, then How to Ride, then Transit Tips.
-Click on Transit Tips, then scroll down for “Bike Loading Instructions.”)
+Click on Transit Tips, then scroll down for “Bicycles on Buses” and “Bike Loading Instructions.”)

-- For further tips, read “How to use the bus-bike combo” on this Bicycling Monterey web page.
+- For further tips, see “How to use the bus-bike combo” below.

-Line 78: Service between Presidio of Monterey (with stops in downtown Monterey) and downtown Santa Cruz!
-As of 2/12/13, On weekends, Line 78 trips are virtually non-stop between downtown Santa Cruz and downtown Monterey, reducing travel time to about an hour (approx 10 min more than by car).
+- Line 78: Service between Presidio of Monterey (with stops in downtown Monterey) and downtown Santa Cruz!
+Since 2/2/13 (and still current, as of 5/26/13): On weekends, Line 78 trips are virtually non-stop between downtown Santa Cruz and downtown Monterey, reducing travel time to about an hour (approx 10 min more than by car).
 On weekdays, Line 78 also serves Castroville and Salinas Road Park-N-Ride in Monterey County, plus Aptos, Cabrillo College, and Dominican Hospital in Santa Cruz County.